FE8Dev/FE8RProject/FE8_arsenals.md

 1. Sword that is effective against Flying and Seared units and uses Speed instead of Attack for damage.
 Range increases in later versions.
 Its last version is also effective against Monsters and Infantry enemies and gains 2 extra attacks if Joshua's Attack Speed is at least enemy's Attack Speed + 5.
 It uses Strength, Speed and Resistance and raises both Speed and Resistance.
+Unlocking the last version of this sword gives also access to an Anima tome that can be used regardless of class.
+This tome uses Magic, Speed and Skill for damage, raises Speed and Magic and is effective against Monster, Flying and Seared enemies.

 2. Sword that is effective against Magic units and also uses Luck for damage.
 Has a 50/50 chance of getting another attack or the enemy getting another attack.
 On later versions, the chance is 75/25.